yale-mgt-858-spring-2021/about/README.md

 well-prepared for tech sector roles including data scientist, product manager, and technical program manager.
-The first half of the course covers relational databases (those that use SQL, generally) and the latter half covers other kinds of systems including noSQL, distributed, full-text, columnar, tick, caching, graph, and blockchain-based databases.
-We will discuss the role of these database systems in customer-facing products and also how these databases are used to make data-driven management decisions.
-The coursework includes twice-weekly homework assignments and a final examination, all of which require writing code and must be submitted using the git version control system.
+The first half of the course covers relational databases (those that use SQL, generally) and the latter half covers other kinds of systems including key-value stores, document databases (noSQL), distributed databases, graph databases, blockchain databases.
+We will discuss the business case for each of these database such that you ought to emerge from the course able to think of a software product or service and describe what kind of database systems ought to be used to build that product.
+You will not learn how to build such systems, though you will learn a little bit about their internals.
+You will definitely learn how these systems can be used to answer to the kinds of analytics questions you will encounter as a manager.
+The coursework includes *twice-weekly* homework assignments and a final examination, all of which require writing code and must be submitted using the git version control system.
 (Experience with git is not required; however, some experience programming is necessary.
 The particular language does not matter.)
 Students can expect to spend perhaps six hours per week on homework.

 I don't know how many students will enroll in this course.
 As of Nov 24th, 2020,